pupilfirst/pupilfirst/docs/evaluation_criteria.md

 This interface allows admin to create a label for each of the grade values.
 These labels appear both in the student grade card and the review interface for coaches.
 If grades are not assigned any labels, the labels default to the text version of the grade, as one, two, three, etc.

+The values for maximum and passing grades cannot be modified once a criterion is created.
+Labels given to each grade can be edited later on.

 An example of grade labels in a student grade card is as shown below:

 ![Student grade card for a reviewed submission](https://res.cloudinary.com/sv-co/image/upload/v1579069067/pupilfirst_documentation/evaluation_criteria/student_grade_card_wjiiej.png)

-The student submission here received grade of 5 for evaluation criterion with name _Quality of Submission_ and the label for grade 5 is _Wow_.
+The student submission here received a grade of 5 for evaluation criterion with name _Quality of Submission_ and the label for grade 5 is _Wow_.